Orozco23/api-python-django/README.md

-# Painting API Django
+# KANBAN API Django

-This project is a CRUD API to manage paintings using Django and Django Rest Framework.
+This project is a CRUD API to manage the cards of a kanban board using Django and Django Rest Framework.

 ---
 ### Summary